CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```PLANTBLOOD``` Your body drip veggy blood if wounded.
 - ```PORTAL_PROOF``` You are immune to personal portal storm effects.
 - ```PRED1``` Small morale bonus from foods with the `PREDATOR_FUN` flag.
 Lower morale penalty from the guilt mondeath effect.
 - ```PRED2``` Learn combat skills with double catchup modifier.
 Resist skill rust on combat skills.
 Small morale bonus from foods with the `PREDATOR_FUN` flag.
 Lower morale penalty from the guilt mondeath effect.
 - ```PRED3``` Learn combat skills with double catchup modifier.
 Resist skill rust on combat skills.
 Medium morale bonus from foods with the `PREDATOR_FUN` flag.
 Immune to the guilt mondeath effect.
 - ```PRED4``` Learn combat skills with triple catchup modifier.
 Learn combat skills without spending focus.
 Resist skill rust on combat skills.
 Large morale bonus from foods with the `PREDATOR_FUN` flag.
 Immune to the `guilt` mondeath effect.
-- ```PSYCHOPATH``` Butcher humans without a morale penalty
+- ```PSYCHOPATH``` Butcher humans without a morale penalty.
 - ```ROOTS2``` Gain enhanced effects from the Mycorrhizal Communion mutation.
 - ```ROOTS3``` Gain enhanced effects from the Mycorrhizal Communion mutation (slightly faster than `ROOTS2`).
-- ```SAPIOVORE``` Butcher humans without a morale penalty
+- ```SAPIOVORE``` Butcher humans without a morale penalty.
 - ```SEESLEEP``` You can see while sleeping, and aren't bothered by light when trying to fall asleep.
 - ```SLUDGE_IMMUNE``` Critter is immune to sludge trail field (`fd_sludge`)
 - ```SMALL``` Changes your size to `creature_size::small`.
 Checked second of the size category flags.
-- ```SPIRITUAL``` Changes character's moral behaviour in some situations
+- ```SPIRITUAL``` Changes character's moral behaviour in some situations.
 - ```STAB_IMMUNE``` You are immune to stabbing damage.
 - ```STEADY``` Your speed can never go below base speed, bonuses from effects etc can still apply.
 - ```STOP_SLEEP_DEPRIVATION``` Stops Sleep Deprivation while awake and boosts it while sleeping.